Aquafina-water-bottle/jp-mining-note/wiki/JPResources.md

 ## Grab only the first pitch accent dictionary

-Add the following template code to Yomichan Templates:
+Add the following template code to Yomichan templates:
 ```
 {{#*inline "pitch-accent-list-single-dict"}}
     {{~#if (op ">" pitchCount 1)~}}<ol>{{~/if~}}